ebnn/draftcheck/README.md

-Draftcheck
+draftcheck
 ==========

-Draftcheck is an English linter that is specifically designed for academic writing.
+`draftcheck` is an LaTeX linter that is specifically designed for academic writing.